-This Safety Case document demonstrates to the extent possible that the Duty Holder has:
+This Safety Case document demonstrates to the extent possible that the Duty Holder:

-- Taken all reasonably practicable measures necessary to prevent major accidents and limit their consequences to the public, property and the environment by conducting a Formal Safety Assessment of the vessel and ensuring that all controls are in place to ensure that all risks are ALARP; - Prepared an onsite emergency plan and liaised with the authorities responsible; - Prepared an offsite emergency plan in conjunction with the charterer while in Brunei waters and liaised with the authorities responsible; - Described in this Safety Case the means by which the Duty Holder will ensure the adequacy of the design, construction, operation, maintenance or modification of the facility, for the relevant stage or stages in its life; - Submitted a relevant Safety Case for the facility as required by these Regulations and not operate the facility unless the Duty Holder has a Safety Case Certificate from the competent authority; - Will ensure that the procedures and arrangements described in this Safety Case are followed; and - Will make all necessary information about the vessel, its activities and hazards available to the public.
+- Has a Safety Management System in place to ensure daily operations, including the provision of accommodation services and deck space for offshore support activities, are conducted in a safe manner; - Has taken all reasonably practicable measures necessary to prevent major accidents and limit their consequences to the public, property, and the environment by conducting Formal Safety Assessments (FSA) of the vessel, and ensuring that all controls are in place to reduce the risks to ALARP levels; - Has prepared an onsite emergency plan and liaised with relevant authorities responsible; - Has prepared an offsite emergency plan in conjunction with the charterer while in Brunei waters and liaised with relevant authorities responsible; - Has provided means to ensure the adequacy of the design, construction, operation, maintenance or modification of the vessel, for the relevant stage or stages in its life; - Is committed to submit a Safety Case for the vessel as required by regulations and not operate the vessel until Safety Case Certificate has been issued by the competent authority; - Is committed to ensure the procedures and arrangements described in this Safety Case are followed; and - Is committed to make all necessary information about the vessel, its activities and hazards available to the public.

-In managing its hazards through hardware, procedures, supervision and nurturing a culture for HSE, it is the opinion of the undersigned that the vessel is fit to commence operations in Brunei waters.
+Therefore, in managing its hazards through physical barriers, procedures and supervision whilst nurturing a HSE culture, it is the opinion of the undersigned that the vessel is fit for operations in Brunei waters.